julian-alarcon/prospect-mail/README.md

 ## Download

-The application can be downloaded from[here](https://github.com/julian-alarcon/prospect-mail/releases).
+The application can be downloaded from [here](https://github.com/julian-alarcon/prospect-mail/releases).

 Select the appropriated file depending on your OS: